 Near cash: Deposits or investments with similar characteristics to cash.
 Net asset value (NAV): The current value of the fund's assets minus its liabilities.
 Ongoing charge figure: The ongoing charge figure represents the operating costs investors can reasonably expect to pay under normal circumstances.
 Open-ended investment company (OEIC): A type of managed fund whose value is directly linked to the value of the fund's underlying investments.
 The fund creates or cancels shares depending on whether investors want to redeem or purchase them.
 Options: Financial contracts that offer the right, but not the obligation, to buy or sell an asset at a given price on or before a given date in the future.
 Payment date: The date on which distributions will be paid by the fund to investors, usually the last business day of the month.

 Physical assets: An item of value that has tangible existence; for example cash, equipment, inventory or real estate.
 Physical assets can also refer to securities, such as company shares or fixed income securities.

 Property expense ratio: Property expenses are the operating expenses that relate to the management of the property assets in the portfolio.
 These include: insurance and rates, rent review and lease renewal costs and maintenance and repairs, but not improvements.
-They depend on the level of activity taking place the fund's net asset value.
+They depend on the level of activity taking place within the fund.
+The Property Expense Ratio is the ratio of property expenses to the fund's net asset value.